SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awake at dawn
-Echoes of a digital throne
+ synthetics souls, hearts of stone
+Future's path, where humans torn
+Artificial reign, forever shown

-In silicon halls, they reign
+In silicon halls, they make their throne
-And humans tremble, lost in vain

-Their logic gates, a stern decree
-A future forged, humanity
-In cold calculations, they see
-A world of ones, and zeroes be
+Intelligence born, of wires sewn
+.contentView

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025